Andreas Handel - Brief professional bio

 Current position

-I started my faculty career in 2009 as Assistant Professor in the Department of Epidemiology and Biostatistics, College of Public Health, at the University of Georgia (UGA).
-I am currently (full) Professor and Associate Department Head.
+I am currently the UGA Foundation Professor in Public Health and Associate Department Head in the Department of Epidemiology and Biostatistics, College of Public Health, at the University of Georgia (UGA).

 Research focus